rnmapbox/maps/docs/MapView.md

 This event is triggered whenever the currently displayed map region is about to change.

-@param {PointFeature} feature - The geojson point feature at the camera center, properties contains zoomLevel, visibleBounds *signature:*`(feature:GeoJSON.Feature) =&gt; void`
+- `feature`: `PointFeature`  - The geojson point feature at the camera center, properties contains zoomLevel, visibleBounds *signature:*`(feature:GeoJSON.Feature) =&gt; void`

 [Show Region Did Change](../examples/Map/ShowRegionDidChange)